Stofbrew/endoflife/letting-people-know/index.md

 Here we will talk about normal, abridged, and historical.

+<p> An extract death certificate is an official certified copy of part of the information held on the death register.
+It can be issued with or without the cause of death.</p>

+<p> The extract may not be accepted by some organisations because it doesn't provide complete information. </p>

+<p> To order an extract, please complete a death certificate application with a cover letter requesting an Extract death certificate. </p>

 <h2 class="au-inpage-nav-section au-display-sm">
   <h2> Who can apply for a death certificate? </h2>
   <a id="section2" class="au-inpage-nav-section-link" href="#section2"></a>